rijuma/svelte-challenge/README.md

 If there's any problem with this you can ask me to take it down at [marcos@rigoli.dev](mailto:marcos@rigoli.dev).

-> **Developer Note:** Animations for solutions **1** and **4** rely heavily on the new browsers [View Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transition_API).
+> **Developer Notes:** Animations for solutions **1** and **4** rely heavily on the new browsers [View Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transition_API).
 I was hoping that by now Firefox was already implementing the feature but it seems like we will have to wait a bit longer.
 I've added a polyfill, but for the full experience I'd recommend testing it on Chrome.

+> Vanilla HTML + CSS + JS versions are located in the repository's `static/vanilla/` folder.

 ### Deliverable